ajreynol/rexec_cvc4/README.md

 `rexec remoteHost configure`

-in working directory `localhome/build/stb/prod` runs a call to configure the the stable source `localhome/cvc4-stb/` on the remote machine `remoteHost` (for details, see below).
+in working directory `localhome/build/stb/prod` runs a call to configure the production build of the stable source `localhome/cvc4-stb/` on the remote machine `remoteHost` (for details, see below).

 Note that the local build directories may optionally contain local build files for the corresponding (source, build configuration) pairs.
 They can be